opencats/opencats.github.io/_posts/2017-05-12-may-update.md

 The unsung heroes are the developers who have put an immense amount of personal time into maintaining and enhancing this project.
 You can find them in the release notes..
 Every single one of them should be honoured!

 ### Come and help!
-If you want to out with the brand new challenged of OpenCATS as it migrates to Symfony and Bootstrap..
-Please view the project on github and lend a hand.
+If you want to out with the brand new challenges of OpenCATS as it migrates to Symfony and Bootstrap - please view the project on github and lend a hand.
 We actively monitor github issues, and regularly collaborate on slack.

 [http://github.com/opencats/opencats](http://github.com/opencats/opencats)
 [http://opencats.slack.com](http://opencats.slack.com)